ShouryaSrivastav/Bus-Pricing-Analysis/README.md

-# 🚀 Bus Pricing Analysis (Data Analytics Assignment)
+# 🚀 Bus Pricing Analysis (Data And Growth Intern Assignment)

 ## 📌 Objective
 The goal of this project was to analyze bus pricing data and identify whether listings are overpriced, underpriced, or fairly priced compared to similar buses.